IzayaLC/100-days-of-python/Day1-BandNameGenerator/README.md

     - Output to the terminal with the print() function
     - Collected user input with the input() function
     - Learned the python commenting methods
+    - Learned how to store data with variables